Why backup your iPhone?

 Note: If you wish to save Health and Activity data from your device, you'll need to encrypt your backup.
 To do this, click the "Encrypt device backup" checkbox.
 You'll be prompted to set a password to protect your encrypted backup.
 Make sure you keep your password safe, as you'll need this to access or recover your encrypted backup.

-✔ Create and use backups on your Mac
+- ✔ Create and use backups on your PC or Mac

 Extra: How do I restore my new iPhone from backup?